isomerpages/moe-northbrookssec/pages/Guzheng Ensemble.md

 </div><div>

-Northbrook’s Guzheng Ensemble is an enrichment initiative of Cultural Club which started in November 2005.
-Northbrooks' Guzheng Ensemble has proved to be popular even among non-Chinese pupils.
-At present, we have 39 Guzheng members learning from our instructors, Ms. Lim Choo Li and Mr. Eugene Toh.
+Northbrook’s Guzheng Ensemble is an enrichment initiative of Cultural Club which started in November 2005.&nbsp;Northbrooks' Guzheng Ensemble has proved to be popular even among non-Chinese pupils.
+At present, we have 39 Guzheng members learning&nbsp;from&nbsp;our instructors,&nbsp;Ms.&nbsp;Lim Choo Li and&nbsp;Mr.&nbsp;Eugene Toh.

 </div></div>